wp-plugins/microblog-poster/readme.txt

 Tested up to: 3.3
 Stable tag: 1.2

-Easily update your microblog with 'post title + shortened backlink' of your new post.
+Increases your web visibilty and Automatically updates your microblog/bookmark profile with 'blogpost title + shortened backlink' of your new blogpost.

 == Description ==

-Easily update your microblog with 'post title + shortened backlink' of your new post.
+**Automatically updates your microblog/bookmark profile** with 'blogpost title + shortened backlink' of your new blogpost.
 This plugin requires the PHP cURL extension to be loaded, otherwise it won't function.
 PHP 5 required.

-Currently supported microblogging sites:
+**Currently supported microblogging sites**

 * twitter.com
 * plurk.com